joshua-mo-143/severn/README.md

 ## Contributions
 Issues and PRs are welcome.
 However, unless the fix is very minor (for example a documentation typo), please make sure you open an issue first!
 This will avoid unnecessary work if it is either not in line with the overall vision of the crate(s) or warrants more attention than a single PR.

+## FAQ
+### Why not llm-chain?
+I found that the llm-chain crate was quite macro heavy and not to my taste.
+I'd be happy to use it if it was more idiomatic, but it isn't, so here we are.